seplusi/cucumber_with_page_objects/README.md

 # INFO: This works for appium-server 3.0.
 Check doc in "https://appium.io/docs/en/3.0/guides/security/".
 It will download the necessary android chrome driver under the above folder.
 appium --base-path /wd/hub --relaxed-security

+W3C Mobile Gestures Commands
+"mobile: swipeGesture" : Performs a typical swipe up/down gesture 'mobile: scrollGesture' : Performs a typical scroll up/down gesture.
+If I specify an elementId then it means I want to scroll within that element, aka, the element has a scroll bar.
+If no elementId is specified, then the while browser is your scroll.